mms1410/fmri_twins_prediction/README.md

 >
 > Answer:

 --- We did not use any kind of nondeterministic code, so that our experiments are reproducible.
 Each preprocessing step (downloading, creating the connectivity matrix, etc. is reproducible).
 Also the data loading is reproducible, as the twin pairs are processed from the participants.tsv file in a reproducible manner.
+Our data loading for the training process works in such a way that twins are - deterministically - matched with non-twins to generate negative pairs besides the positive pairs given.
 Thus, replicating our processes should lead to identical results (given the same popultion data).  ---

 ### Question 14